 In 2003, U.S. WIN broadened its sphere of influence by inviting college students with majors in the technical studies relative to nuclear/radiation technologies to attend the conference.
 The students met and talked with professionals who work in fields that many of them will probably consider after college.
 For most of the students, the meeting was an important first step in developing a network of professional contacts.

-Congratulations to our 2017 WIN scholarship winner, Jessica Viehman from Bethel Park Senior High School!
-And thank you to all 2017 WIN scholarship applicants!
+Congratulations to our 2018 WIN scholarship winner, Elena Swecker from Franklin Regional Senior High School!
+And thank you to all 2018 WIN scholarship applicants!